pratik-choudhari/AlgoCode/README.md

 Hey there!👋

 ## What can you do here?
-* You can solve questions put up by contributors (tag moderators in comment to assign an issue to you).
+* You can solve questions put up by contributors (tag moderators in comment to assign an issue to you and mention the language you will be using).
 * You can put up a problem yourself.
 * You can even contribute a project made by yourself!